Can Decentralized Control Outperform Centralized? The Role of Communication Latency: Continuous-time agent dynamics

 where the \tcb{variance of Brownian motion $ n(t) $ is} inversely proportional to $ \gvel $.
-In words, \tcb{when the damping is high enough, the derivative of $\xtilde{j}{t}$ converges to zero much quicker than $\xtilde{j}{t}$, which represents the dominant component of the dynamics.
-Utility of this approximation is illustrated} in~\autoref{fig:cont-time-double-int-stab-region}: with fixed $ \bar{\gvel} $, the point of minimum of the corresponding \tcb{1D variance} curve, \ie $ \argmin_{\gpos_j}\varx{\bar{\gvel},\gpos_j}{II} $ (solid black line), approaches the minimizer $ \opteig $ of the single integrator \tcb{model} (dashed black, see~\cref{lem:optimal-variance-explicit}) as $ \bar{\gvel} $ grows. \tcb{We also note that} the variance decreases with $ \gvel $. }
+In words, \tcb{when the damping is high enough, the derivative of $\xtilde{j}{t}$ converges to zero much faster than $\xtilde{j}{t}$, which represents the dominant component of the dynamics.
+Utility of this approximation is illustrated} in~\autoref{fig:cont-time-double-int-stab-region}: with fixed $ \bar{\gvel} $, the point of minimum of the corresponding \tcb{1D variance} curve, \ie $ \argmin_{\gpos_j}\varx{\bar{\gvel},\gpos_j}{II} $ (solid black line), approaches the minimizer $ \opteig $ of the single integrator \tcb{model} (dashed black, see~\cref{lem:optimal-variance-explicit}) with increase of $ \bar{\gvel} $. \tcb{We also note that} the variance decreases with $ \gvel $. }

-\subsection{\titlecap{control design}}
+\section{\titlecap{control design}}

 \done{ \myParagraph{\titlecap{single integrator model}} \tcb{For system~\eqref{eq:cont-time-single-int-formation-model} \cref{prob:variance-minimization} amounts to}

 \tcb{and parameterization~\eqref{eq:cont-time-single-int-subsystem} allows to rewrite it as}